-For the 2nd time in 2 years, our Dimplex B8000 electric fireplace insert has had the heater/blower element “die” on us.
+A couple of times in a 2 year period, our Dimplex B8000 electric fireplace insert has had the fireplace blower element “die” on us.

 I’ll define “die”: